truist/reveal.js/slides/negotiation/negotiation.md

 ## Don't start negotiating until you have a good sense of when you'd walk away!

-## There are three layers to a negotiation
-1. What is being said

-2. What each party is really willing to give/get

-3. Where the real "walk away" lines are

 # NEGOTIATION STRATEGY

+## Subtext
+What the other party says is often designed to intentionally obscure:

+0. Their real goals (what they want)
+0. What they're really willing to give
+0. Where their walk-away lines are

+Stay mindful of trying to figure out those things!

 ## Negotiating stance